monix/minitest/README.md

 ```

 In case you want to setup an environment for each test and need `setup` and
-`tearDown` semantics, you could inherit from
+`tearDown` semantics, per test, you could inherit from
 [TestSuite](shared/src/main/scala/minitest/TestSuite.scala).
 Then on each `test` definition,
 you'll receive a fresh value: